German Americans: Northeastern cities

-The port cities of New York, and Baltimore had large populations, as did Hoboken, New Jersey.
+The port cities of New York City, and Baltimore had large populations, as did Hoboken, New Jersey.

 Cities of the Midwest

-In the Nineteenth Century, German immigrants settled in Midwest, where land was available.
+In the 19th century, German immigrants settled in Midwest, where land was available.
 Cities along the Great Lakes, the Ohio River, and the Mississippi and Missouri Rivers attracted a large German element.
 The Midwestern cities of Milwaukee, Cincinnati, St. Louis, Chicago were favored destinations of German immigrants.
 The Northern Kentucky and Louisville area along the Ohio River was also a favored destination.
 By 1900, the populations of the cities of Cleveland, Milwaukee, and Cincinnati were all more than 40% German American.
 Dubuque and Davenport, Iowa had even larger proportions, as did Omaha, Nebraska, where the proportion of German Americans was 57% in 1910.
-In many other cities of the Midwest, such as Fort Wayne, Indiana, German Americans were at least 30% of the population.Census data from Bureau of the Census, Thirteenth census of the United States taken in the year 1910 (1913) By 1850 there were 5,000 Germans, mostly Schwabians living in, and around, Ann Arbor, Michigan.
+In many other cities of the Midwest, such as Fort Wayne, Indiana, German Americans were at least 30% of the population.
+By 1850 there were 5,000 Germans, mostly Schwabians living in, and around, Ann Arbor, Michigan.

 Many concentrations acquired distinctive names suggesting their heritage, such as the "Over-the-Rhine" district in Cincinnati, "Dutchtown" in South St Louis, and "German Village" in Columbus, Ohio.

 A particularly attractive destination was Milwaukee, which came to be known as "the German Athens".
 Radical Germans trained in politics in the old country dominated the city's Socialists.
 Skilled workers dominated many crafts, while entrepreneurs created the brewing industry; the most famous brands included Pabst, Schlitz, Miller, and Blatz.

 Whereas half of German immigrants settled in cities, the other half established farms in the Midwest.
-From Ohio to the Plains states, a heavy presence persists in rural areas into the 21st century.Richard Sisson, ed.
-The American Midwest (2007), p.
-208; Gross (1996); Johnson (1951).
+From Ohio to the Plains states, a heavy presence persists in rural areas into the 21st century.